-Listen to audiobooks, summary, exclusive content, and lots more … on Blinkist non-fiction summary App.
+Listen to audiobooks, summary, exclusive content, and lots more … on the Blinkist non-fiction summary App.
 Take a 7-day risk-free trial.
 You won’t be charged if you cancel before the trial expires.
 I highly recommend this app.

 Where Good Ideas Come From Summary Video by Steven Johnson

 Who could better than explain than the author himself, right?

 Watch the TED video where Steven Johnson (The author of this book) beautifully explains where good ideas come from.

 An absolute must-watch!

 Where Good Ideas Come From Review

 Whew!
-This was one hell of a book, which forced me to re-evaluate my ideas and learn where they actually come from.
+This was one hell of a book, which forced me to re-evaluate my ideas and learn where they come from.

 Worst of all, it had so much scientific jargon.

-I was scratching my head during the chapter where the author started discussing how carbon and water have cool properties that contributed to evolution.
+I was scratching my head during the chapter where the author started discussing how carbon and water have remarkable properties that contributed to evolution.